Descanonge/neba/README.md

 sst = ds.get_data()
 ```
 We used the parameters and loader module as is, but we configured the source module for our needs.
-Most module will use methods like this to take advantage of the parameters contained in the dataset.
+Most modules will use methods like this to take advantage of the parameters contained in the dataset.

 The parameters were simply stored in a dictionary filled at instantiation, but we can also use the configuration framework by registering this class as an "orphan":
 ``` python